Enriching visits to local museums

 Canadian Museum of History

 Discover 15,000 years of social and human history at the Canadian Museum of History, one of Canada’s most popular museums.
-Walk through the Grand Hall and learn about Indigenous achievements.
-Discover new cultures through compelling personal stories.
-Take a seat in the CINÉ+ theatre and enjoy a film screening.
+One of Canada’s most popular museums.
+Stroll through the Grande Galerie and observe Aboriginal achievements.
+Discover new cultures through captivating personal stories.
+Take a seat in the CINÉ+ and let yourself be tempted by a cinematic projection.

 Where